rbowsley/lamplighthelp/v0/14-1-0_Creating_an_auto_group.markdown

   * Ward and Borough (if you use the Ordnance Survey look-up and Geo-code): these will be populated based on the address details in the contact tab of each profile.
 You can select more than one ward or borough from each list.
 To do this, hold down the Ctrl button on your keyboard while you click on the options that you want, e.g. Chichester and Chiltern.

 **Relationship:** On this tab you can choose to filter by the relationships between {{people}}.
 This allows you to create {{group}}s of, say, 'key workers', 'GPs' or 'trustees'.
 You also have the opportunity on this tab to use relationships to another {{group}}.
 For example, you may have one already set up  for people who are unemployed.
-If you then want to create another {{group}} consisting of the  children of people who are unemployed, when making the new children's {{group}} you can go to the 'relationships' tab, choose the original 'unemployed' {{group}} from the 'Show only people that are related to members of this group' selection box, and then choose the relationship 'child'.
+If you then want to create another {{group}} consisting of the  children of people who are unemployed, when making the new children's {{group}} you can go to the 'relationships' tab, choose the original 'unemployed' {{group}} from the 'Show only people that are related to members of this {{group}}' selection box, and then choose the relationship 'child'.

 **{{User}} fields, {{staff}} fields, {{funder}} fields etc:** These tabs will enable you to filter on the custom fields that you have set up in the profiles of {{user}}s, {{staff}}, and {{funder}}s respectively.
 The choices here will depend on what is in your individual system, but may include such things as demographic information.
 They may not be visible at all if {{Lamplight}} has no custom fields set up.